 ACA stands for Affordable Care Act.
 It was formerly known as the Patient Protection and Affordable Care Act.
 ACA is popularly known as Obamacare.

-The ACA was a comprehensive law developed to reform healthcare policies in America.
+The ACA was an comprehensive law developed to reform healthcare policies in America.
 It was passed in March 2010 under the leadership of President Barack Obama.
 As such, it is popularly known as Obamacare.
 This act had three primary goals, which revolved around making healthcare facilities in America available to a larger number of citizens.
-The three goals include: –
+The three goals include:

 – Making healthcare more affordable for citizens and available for the benefit of more citizens through subsidies.
 These are primarily designed for households where incomes are 100%-400% lower than the federal poverty line.